blentley/ForecastingElectricityDemand/README.md

 It depends on your application, and probably a lot of trial and error.

 Once the data is structured in this way, we're ready to start chopping it up to for training and making predictions

-#### Predicting the next value, continually using known data
+#### 1. Predicting the next value, using known data
 In this type of single-step prediction, sequences of known demand data are used to predict LP (last prediction).
-These single predictions can be compared to their known values during evaluation.

 ![Seq3](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq3.PNG)

-#### Predicting the next value over the entire sequence
+#### 2. Predicting the entire sequence, using only a starting seed of known data

 ![Seq4](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq4.PNG)

+#### 3. Predicting multi-period sequences of a defined length
+In this example, we need to chage some of our starting assumptions slightly.
+Let's assume our predicting sequence is now 3 periods, and we want to predict a sequence of 2 periods.
+The row 'Demand 1.1' shows that the values in time periods 1 to 3 will be used to predict time period 4.
+This is a prediction made entirely using known data.
+Now for the next prediction, 'Demand 1.2', we will use the known values in time periods 2 & 3 and the previously predicted value of time period 4, to predict time period 5.
+This process will reset as we predict 'Demand 2.1', where a fresh set of known values will be used to make a prediction for time period 6.

 ![Seq5](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq5.PNG)
+This method of prediction is somewhat of a middle ground between Methods 1 and 2, where the future predictions are more difficult than simply predicting the next step, but not as difficult as predicting the entire sequence using only a starting seed of known values.

+For each of these different prediction tyes, the predicted values can still be compared to their known values during model validation.

 ### Preparing the data
 For convenience, the first step was to aggregate upwards the 5 minute demand data into an average 30 minute demand so that it would easily join to the air temperature data.